Chisocheton ceramicus

 Chisocheton ceramicus is a tree in the family Meliaceae.
 It grows up to 30 m tall with a trunk diameter of up to 40 cm.
 The bark is dark brown.
 The fragrant flowers are pinkish.
 The fruits are roundish, orange-red, up to 4.5 cm in diameter.
-The tree is named for Seram Island in Indonesia's Maluku.
-Habitat is forests from sea level to 1100 m altitude.
-C. ceramicus is found in Thailand, Vietnam, throughout Malesia and New Britain.
+The tree is named for Seram Island in Indonesia's Maluku Islands.
+Its habitat is forests from sea level to 1100 m altitude.
+C. ceramicus is found in Thailand, Vietnam, throughout Malesia and in New Britain.